d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 Scenario:

-1. Make an object pubich from an ACL point of view
+1. Make an object public from an ACL point of view
 2. Go to IAM, edit policy, full read, limited write, edit json and change allow to deny.
 All read plus one write - Deny.
 3. Log in as IAM user - can read the bucket object via the link, no IAM in scope.
 IAM user access - deny applies.